hashicorp/vault-client-go/README.md

 Alternatively, `vault.WithRequestCallbacks(..)` / `vault.WithResponseCallbacks(..)`
 may be used to inject callbacks for individual requests.

-### Enforcing read-your-writes replication semantics
+### Enforcing Read-your-writes Replication Semantics

 Detailed background information of the read-after-write consistency problem can be found in the [consistency][doc-consistency] and [replication][doc-replication]